 Blending with a Prismacolor Colorless Blender Color Pencil

-A colorless blender is a color pencil with a core of just wax.
+A colorless blender [Amazon] is a color pencil with a core of just wax.
 There’s no pigment infused within the wax.
 A colorless blender color pencil does a relative good job of pushing around pigment.
 Sometimes you can use it to mix layers of color.
 As of writing, Faber-Castell doesn’t make a colorless blender for its Goldfaber line of color pencils.

 In Block B from the sample above, I used Prismacolor colorless blender color pencil.
 It’s able to soften edges and to create a subtle blend between the yellow (I know it looks orange) and the red.
 The way that the blender pushes around pigment creates a rather rough effect.